microsoft/TypeScript-New-Handbook/Everyday Types.md

 ## Primitives

 Each primitive type in JavaScript has a corresponding type in TypeScript.
-As you might expect, these are the same names you'd see if you used the `typeof` operator on a corresponding value:
+As you might expect, these are the same names you'd see if you used the JavaScript `typeof` operator on a value of those types:

  * `string` represents string values like `"Hello, world"`
  * `number` is for numbers like `42`.
 JavaScript does not have a special runtime value for integers, so there's no equivalent to `int` or `float` - everything is simply `number`